cjeong1021/EID101/Hotspot/Miscellaneous/ActionPlan11.5.md

 Instruction
 Infographic - Features
-Make it into a table and compare with old versions of hotspot *Videos ( Video - less than 90 sec, Visual & Animation, Ethos, pathos, logos, Who¡¯s speaking?)
+Make it into a table and compare with old versions of hotspot *Videos ( Video - less than 90 sec, Visual & Animation, Ethos, pathos, logos, WhoÂ¡Â¯s speaking?)
 Script
 Autocad Design
 Photoshop & pictures of us working